zhaopeng0103/WordRetrievalNet/README.md

 # Query By Strings and Return Ranking Word Regions with Only One Look
-This is an implementation of paper "Query By Strings and Return Ranking Word Regions with Only One Look".
+This is an implementation of paper "Query by Strings and Return Ranking Word Regions with Only One Look".
 The complete code will be provided soon.
 Please wait patiently!

 ## Requirements
 * Python 3.5